jbshep/softeng21/ms/index.md

 ```

 This would enable the calling code to specify the username to use.
 If no username is given, the diary could use a reasonable default (like the local username or the username specified in the `remote` file).

+## Milestone 6

+*Stand-up: 12/07, Due: 12/16*

+This is the final milestone.
+There are two graded "deliverables" that are due.
+The first is the milestone itself.
+The second is an oral presentation that will be given during the final exam period.

+Requirements for the <strong>milestone</strong> are:

+1. Ensure that `blurg switch` when used with the ` --remote` option prints the generated diary key to the screen.

+1. Create a new subcommand `blurg key` that prints the key of the current diary to the screen.
+If the current diary is remote, it prints the key.
+If the current diary is local, it prints "The current diary is not remote."

+1. Choose a "feature group" to implement.
+Choices are listed below.

+* Feature group 1: backup/restore

+    `blurg backup` makes a backup of all local diaries and stores it somewhere within the directory `~/.blurg-backup`.

+    `blurg backups` (note the plural subcommand) shows the dates of all available backups that have been made with `blug backup`.

+    `blurg restore DATE` restores all local diaries backed up on DATE.
+You may choose whatever date format you wish, but it should match the output of `blurg backups`.

+* Feature group 2: promote/demote

+    `blurg promote LOCALDIARY --remote=HOST --user=USER` should move LOCALDIARY and all its log entries to HOST.

+    `blurg demote REMOTEDIARY` should move REMOTEDIARY and all its entries from its server to a local diary of the same name and then wipe it from the server.

+Requirements for the <strong>oral presentation</strong> are:

+* The presentation will be 10 - 20 minutes.
+All students in the team must have a significant speaking role.
+* Talk about the most technically challenging feature to implement *prior to* Milestone 6.
+* Talk about which feature group you chose to implement in Milestone 6, why you chose it, and what you had to change in your design to implement it.
+* Demo your software.
+* Invite suggestions from the audience on how to crash your software.
+* Lessons learned: how has the experience in this class changed how you will build software in the future?

+As you craft your presentation, you will want to consider the presentation's [grading rubric](presentrubric.md).